Major in International Relations

 Internships count for one course toward the major, even if students receive more than four credits in the internship toward their degree requirements.
 Business Internships supervised by the University of Rochester will also be approved for this major on a case-by-case basis, whenever the internship will enhance the student's understanding of international politics or international economics.

 The Study Abroad requirement may be waived for students who have resided for at least two years in a non-English speaking country and who, while abroad, have taken formal education courses at the high school level or above taught in a foreign language.

-Students must take at least two courses at the college level taught in a modern foreign language.
+Students must complete, with a satisfactory letter grade, at least two courses at the college level taught in a modern foreign language.
 These may touch on any topic and be at any difficulty level, including introductory language courses.
 (However, if two introductory courses are taken, they must be in the same language.)
 Courses used to fulfill the College's requirement for a Cluster in the Humanities may be used for this purpose.
 Appropriate transfer courses may be used, subject to approval.
 Advanced Placement courses and exams may not be used to satisfy this requirement.

 This requirement, like the Study Abroad requirement, may be waived for students who have resided for at least two years in a non-English speaking country and who, while abroad, have taken formal education courses at the high school level or above taught in a foreign language.